huggingface/blog/sentiment-analysis-python.md

   <figcaption>Word cloud for negative tweets</figcaption>
 </figure>

 And that is it!
-With just a few lines of python code, we were able to collect tweets, analyze them with sentiment analysis and create some cool visualizations to analyze the results!
+With just a few lines of python code, you were able to collect tweets, analyze them with sentiment analysis and create some cool visualizations to analyze the results!
 Pretty cool, huh?

 ## 5. Wrapping up
 Sentiment analysis with Python has never been easier!
 Tools such as [🤗Transformers](https://github.com/huggingface/transformers) and [🤗Hub](https://huggingface.co/models) makes sentiment analysis accessible to all developers.
 You can use open source, pre-trained models for sentiment analysis in just a few lines of code 🔥